Floorp-Projects/Floorp/toolkit/crashreporter/docs/index.rst

 crashes are annotated with a ``ProcessType`` annotation, such as "content" or "plugin".

+Once the minidump file has been generated the ``mozilla::dom::CrashReporterHost`` is notified of the crash.
+It will first try to extract the stack traces from the minidump file using the *minidump analyzer*.
+Then the stack traces will be stored in the extra file together with the rest of the crash annotations and finally the crash will be recorded by calling ```CrashService.addCrash()```.
+This last step adds the crash to the ```CrashManager``` database and automatically sends a crash ping with information about the crash.

 Submission of child process crashes is handled by application code.
 This code prompts the user to submit crashes in context-appropriate UI and then submits the crashes using ``CrashSubmit.jsm``.